sophiemiddleton/WabAnalysis/configs/README.md

 For tracking analysis:

--- ldmx python3 ExtractTracks.py --ifile1 WAB-tracking/roots/WABTrack/WAB_FF2_8GEV_Track.root
+-- ldmx python3 EventAna.py --ifile1 WAB_FF2_8GEV_Track.root

-this produces an ntuple of track parameters
+this produces an ntuple of event parameters

 # signals at 8GeV_signal